garden-io/garden/docs/basics/quick-start.md

 $ garden get status
 ```

 The response tells us how the environment is configured and the status of the providers.
-Next, we'll build our services with:
+Next, we'll build our modules with:

 ```sh
 $ garden build
 ```

-Then we'll deploy the services with:
+This builds Docker images for `go-service` and `node-service` respectively.
+Next, we'll deploy the services with:

 ```sh
 $ garden deploy
 ```

 And that's it!
+The `garden build` step above is actually unnecessary (only included here for clarity), since `garden deploy` will also rebuild modules as needed.
 The services are now running on the Garden framework.
-You can see for yourself by querying the `/hello` endpoint of the container with:
+You can see for yourself by querying the `/hello` endpoint of `go-service`'s running container:

 ```sh
 $ garden call go-service/hello-go
 ```

-To run tests you can use:
+To run tests for all modules:

 ```sh
 $ garden test